 Yellow-Eyed Demon: She walked in on us.
 Wrong place, wrong time.

 Sam: What does that mean?

 Yellow-Eyed Demon: It wasn't about her.
 It was about you.
 It's always been about you.

-Took a Level in Badass: Ava, who in the five months she was missing, kills other psychics and develops the power to control demons.
+Took a Level in Badass: Ava, who, in the five months she was missing, has been killing other psychics and developing the power to control demons.
 Andy, to a lesser extent.

 Touch of Death: Lily's power causes people to have heart attacks if she touches them.

 Trash the Set: The Roadhouse is completely destroyed.
 Part of the storefront remains, including part of the burnt-out neon sign showing only the letters "ROA", but behind this is only charred wood and other debris.
 The nearby phone booth, windmill, gas tank, and RV covered by a blue tarp did survive the fire.

 Traveling at the Speed of Plot: In one day Dean and Bobby travel from Iowa to Nebraska, and then arrive in Cold Oak, South Dakota, just in time to watch Sam get stabbed in the back.